shariful10/MeetCast/README.md

 ![MeetCast](https://i.ibb.co/zNkmzvM/meetcast.png)

-# MeetCast - Video Conferencing Website
+# MeetCast - Online Video Conference

 MeetCast is a powerful video conferencing platform designed to facilitate seamless virtual meetings, conferences, and collaborations.
 With a user-friendly interface and robust features, MeetCast provides an unparalleled communication experience for individuals and teams alike.